Go straight to the content

 • Mental skills:

-Your child learns discipline, concentration, perseverance and self-control.
+Your child learns discipline, concentration, perseverance, and self-control.

 • Self-confidence: